 Car-derived vans weighing less than 2 tonnes when loaded get based on the design of each individual car.
-Examples include:
+Some examples include:

 You can drive a saloon car at 70 mph according to the speed limit on a dual carriageway.
-But, a Ford Transit van gets classed as a goods vehicle (not a car-derived van).
+But, a Ford Transit van gets classed as a goods vehicle (not as car-derived vans).
 So its classification restricts these vehicle types to a maximum speed limit for vans of 60mph.